Security-Onion-Solutions/securityonion-docs/services.rst

 Individual Services
 -------------------

-Individual services are controlled by the use of Security Onion scripts in the form of ``so-<noun>-<verb>``.
+You can control individual services with the ``so-<noun>-<verb>`` scripts.
 You can see a list of all of these scripts with the following command:

 ::

    ls /usr/sbin/so-*-*

-The following examples are for Zeek, but you could substitute whatever sensor service you're trying to control (nids, pcap, etc.).
+The following examples are for Zeek, but you could substitute whatever sensor service you're trying to control (logstash, pcap, etc.).

 Check status of Zeek: